Ecclesiastes 3: Everything Has Its Time

 Travel:

 Mileage fee applies for venues from officiants residence (Beacon Hermitage).
-To calculate traveling expenses then GPS "Beacon Hermitage" to your wedding venue, that mileage number x $4.00 for each mile (I charge for only one way).
-For weddings and rehearsals in NYC, LI or venues 70 miles, an additional $300 surcharge is added to cover traveling time, bridge and parking fees.
+To calculate traveling expenses then GPS "Beacon Hermitage" to your venue, that mileage number x $4.00 for each mile (I charge for only one way).
+For venues in NYC, LI or venues 70 miles, an additional $300 surcharge is added to cover traveling time, bridge and parking fees.